Stock Markets Mostly Rise On Rate Cut Hopes - UrduPoint

 Stock Markets Mostly Rise On Rate Cut Hopes

-Traders are keeping an eye also on developments in France, with fears growing that a snap legislative election called by President Emmanuel Macron could see the far right succeed and cause political turmoil in the European Union.
+Traders also kept an eye on developments in France, with fears growing that a snap legislative election called by President Emmanuel Macron could see the far right succeed and cause political turmoil in the European Union.

 The French situation has helped the London Stock Exchange reclaim from Paris the title of Europe's biggest stock market by valuation.